magento/magento2-page-builder/docs/how-to/how-to-add-appearance.md

 ## Step 4: Add appearance templates

 Appearances use different HTML templates to create different layouts and apply different styles to those layouts.
-For example, the Banner content type uses four sets of `preview.html` and `master.html` templates, to create the visual differences for each content type:
+For example, the Banner content type uses four sets of `preview.html` and `master.html` templates to create the visual differences for each content type:

 ![Appearance configuration config file](../images/appearance-templates-banner.png)

 _Banner appearance templates_

-Each template set is located within a folder named after the appearance for which they are used.
-The folder names must match the appearance names assigned in the content type's config file.
+Notice how Page Builder organizes the Banner templates by appearance name.
+We recommend the same practice when adding templates for your appearances.

-To create appearance templates for additional Banner appearances, such as the `simple-poster` appearance described in steps 1 and 2, you must add a new appearance folder for your module's templates, as shown here:
+To create appearance templates for additional Banner appearances, such as the `simple-poster` appearance described in steps 1 and 2, add a new appearance folder for your module's templates, as shown here:

 ![Appearance templates](../images/appearance-templates-additional.png)